-The College expects that all information presented in this hearing will be true and correct to the best of each participant's knowledge.
-If students willfully provide false information, they will be in violation of NDSCS's Student Code of Conduct.
-As a result, they may also be subject to additional disciplinary action.
-Dishonest behavior by an faculty or staff members will be reported to supervisors for any necessary disciplinary action.
+"There is an expectation that all information presented in this hearing will be true and correct to the best of each person's knowledge.
+If students willfully provide false information, they will be in violation of NDSCS's Code of Conduct.
+As a result, they may be subject to additional disciplinary action.
+Dishonest behavior by any faculty or staff members will be reported to supervisors for any necessary disciplinary action"

-If a student is represented by an attorney or non-attorney advocate, the representative has the ability to fully participate in the hearing as indicated in section 5.8, Student Advisor Options.
-Hearing advisors, attorneys, and/or non-attorney advocates will be required to sign a confidentiality statement pertaining to information about all parties involved in the hearing.
+If a student is represented by an attorney or non-attorney advisor, the student advisor can fully participate in the hearing as indicated in section 5.7, Student Advisor Options.
 The hearing officer will dismiss witnesses until they are called to speak.

-6.2 Case Presentation and Response

-The hearing officer or designee will outline the process for presentation of the case.
+Case Presentation and Response The hearing officer or designee will outline the process for presentation of the case.
 The responding and/or reporting parties will be permitted to respond to the alleged violations and present information that is relevant in determining whether the student violated one or more sections of the Code.
 The hearing officer is responsible for determining relevancy.

-6.3 Questioning of Witnesses and Parties
+6.2 Questioning of Witnesses and Parties